WinVector/replyr/extras/WhyPatches.md

     ## 1     1         a      a     1         a
     ## 2     1         a      a     2         b

-At this point it *appears* that just adding an extra cast will give us code that works everywhere.
-For the `0.5.0` version of `dplyr` it turned out: [`MySQL` required the cast *not* be present](https://github.com/WinVector/replyr/blob/master/extras/AddConstCol_dplyr_0_5_0.md).
-This is why `replyr::addConstantColumn()` inspects the class of the database connection and issues different `dplyr` commands to different databases.
-This allows generic user code to work on multiple databases and with different versions of `dplyr` (as `dplyr` `0.7.0` is quite new, so not all project may be able to switch over to it immediately).
+At this point it appears that just adding an extra cast will give us code that works everywhere.
+Of course one has to remember to do this.
+To make remembering simple we have a function called `replyr::addConstantColumn()` which attempt to remember if the cast is needed (which depends both on the type of the value being added and the database we are working with).
+This is a small thing, but once you have a lot of these they can be substantial.

 #### `Spark`